Mutuma-Gitonga/Developer-Portfolio-Site-with-CSS-Float/README.md

 A simple static website layout showcasing a developer's portfolio.

 # Introduction
 I have been learning web development for the last month or so.
-In that period, I have digested many HTML and CSS concepts that I am now applying in my first project built from scratch (It’s public, find it [here](https://github.com/Mutuma-Gitonga/June-13th-Blog-Developer-Portfolio-Site-with-CSS-Float) on my GitHub profile).
+In that period, I have digested many HTML and CSS concepts that I am now applying in my first project built from scratch.

 Although it is a simple static web layout project, it is significantly fulfilling working it to completion.
 Therefore, strap in as I take you through my development process stepwise.
 But first, I will highlight the tools I used in the process.
 # Tools